FloreauLuca/floreauluca.github.io/aer_racers/blogpost_scene.md

 ### Scene Exportation

-The first step was to export the components.
-To do this, they have set up Serializable structures for each component allowing them to be exported in JSON.
+The first step was to **export the components**.
+To do this, they have set up **Serializable structures** for each component allowing them to be exported in JSON.

 So for each object, they exported the information of all the components.